Mavennet/neoflow-dto/README.md

 ### 2. Did not export

 Each folder and sub-folder contains a file called index.ts.
 Ever wonder what it does?
 It's basically the file where DTOs and folders are being exported from.
-Without a file being exported, it will not be accesible in another program and you will likley get the "does not exist" error in your import statement.
-To solve this, add an export statement into the index file contained within the folder where your file is located.
+Without a file being exported, it will not be accesible in another program and will likley result in the "does not exist" error in the import statement.
+To solve this, add an export statement into the index file contained within the folder where the DTO file is located.

 ```ts
 export * from './random.dto'